Creation of an interactive Galaxy tools table for your community

 3. Review each line corresponding to a tool

-1. Change the value in the Reviewed column from False to True
+1. Change the value in the Reviewed column from FALSE to TRUE (this will be done automatically if an entry of the tool in tools_status.tsv exists).

 7. Wait for the Pull Request to be merged